Urinary Tract Infection (UTI) Vaccine and Treatment

 Content Overview

-Urinary Tract Infection (UTI) Vaccines and Treatments are available in 2024
+Urinary Tract Infection (UTI) Vaccines and Treatments are available in 2025

 Urinary Tract Infection (UTI) Vaccines

 Uro-Vaxom® (OM-89) is an immunostimulant vaccine consisting of an oral tablet with 18 heat-killed strains of E coli bacteria.
 Uro-Vaxom activates the immunocompetent cells of the intestinal lining (Peyer’s plaques).
-In humans, Uro-Vaxom stimulates the white blood cells and promotes the production of antibodies, preventing UTI.
+In humans, Uro-Vaxom stimulates the white blood cells and promotes the production of antibodies, preUTIsting UTI.
 A review found that the risk ratio for developing at least one UTI in the female population was significantly lower in the OM-89 group (RR 0.61, 95% CI 0.48–0.78), and the mean of UTIs was about half compared to placebo.
 It has been used in Europe with minimal documented adverse events and is recommended by the European Association of Urology.

 Urinary Tract Infection (UTI) Vaccine Candidates

-A Research Article published in March 2021 - Local induction of bladder Th1 responses to combat urinary tract infections - concluded intravesical vaccination with one or more UPEC antigens to induce bladder Th1 responses represents a superior strategy to combat UTIs, especially in UTI-prone subjects.
+A Research Article published in March 2021 - Local induction of bladder Th1 responses to combat urinary tract infections - concluded that intravesical vaccination with one or more UPEC antigens to induce bladder Th1 responses represents a superior strategy to combat UTIs, especially in UTI-prone subjects.

 Urinary Tract Infection (UTI) Treatment